khunjon/wanderlist/docs/README.md

 ### **🆕 New Developer Path**
 *Complete onboarding for new team members*

+**Note:** The UI now uses shadcn/ui for all primary actions and authentication is streamlined for reliability.

 **Step 1: Environment Setup (30-60 minutes)**
 1. **[Quick Start Guide](./QUICK_START_MIGRATION.md)** - Fast-track setup overview